n0t0/notes/ansible.md

 ### Roles

-- While it is possible to write a playbook in one file as we’ve done throughout this workshop, eventually you’ll want to reuse files and start to organize things.
+- While it is possible to write a playbook in one file, eventually you’ll want to reuse files and start to organize things.

 - Ansible Roles are the way we do this.
 When you create a role, you deconstruct your playbook into parts and those parts sit in a directory structure.

 $ ansible-galaxy